Lee Roy Martin

-Lee Roy Martin (April 25, 1937 — 31 May 1972), known as The Gaffney Strangler, was an American serial killer from Gaffney, South Carolina.
-He murdered 4 people, 2 women and 2 girls between 1967 and 1968.
+Lee Roy Martin (April 25, 1937 – May 31, 1972), known as The Gaffney Strangler, was an American serial killer from Gaffney, South Carolina.
+He murdered four people—two women and two girls—between 1967 and 1968.

 Background

 When the killings began in 1967, Martin was employed at a textile mill in Cherokee County.
 He was married and had three children.

 History and victims

 On May 20, 1967, 32-year-old Annie Lucille Dedmond was murdered.
 She had been strangled and raped.
 Her husband, Roger Dedmond, was arrested and convicted of her murder.
 He was sentenced to 18 years in prison.

-Nine months later in February, 1968, Nancy Carol Parris, 20, was abducted.
-Her husband had reported her missing when she had taken their dog for a walk at night and never returned.
+Nine months later, in February 1968, Nancy Carol Parris, 20, was abducted.
+Her husband had reported her missing when she took their dog for a walk at night and never returned.
 Her nude body was later found on a riverbank beneath a bridge.
 She had been strangled and raped.

 Nancy Christine Rhinehart, 14, was killed on February 8, 1968.
 Her body was found buried under a brush pile with one foot sticking out.
 She had been strangled and raped.

-On Feb.
-8, 1968, Lee Roy Martin anonymously called Bill Gibbons, then-editor of The Gaffney Ledger.
+On February 8, 1968, Lee Roy Martin anonymously called Bill Gibbons, then-editor of The Gaffney Ledger.
 Martin gave Gibbons directions to locate two bodies.
 He insisted that he was responsible for the murder of Annie Dedmond, not her husband.
 Gibbons reported the information to police, who then found the bodies of Parris and Rhinehart.
-Four days later Martin contacted Gibbons again, warning that there would be more killings.
+Four days later, Martin contacted Gibbons again, warning that there would be more killings.

 On February 13, 1968, 15-year-old Opal Dianne Buckson was abducted and thrown in the trunk of a car while walking to a school bus stop with her sister.
 Her sister was able to give a description of the vehicle to authorities.
 Police found Buckson's nude body in a wooded area several days later.
-There were indications of a struggle and she had been strangled and stabbed to death.
+There were indications of a struggle, and she had been strangled and stabbed to death.